Uncertainty upon arrival.

-My last watch I gnawed on grumbly thoughts, battling negativity, when a dolphin leapt triumphantly from an approaching wave.
-It breached like a bullet towards the boat, then another, and then several at once, as if all the dolphins we had met were joining to parade us the last 60 miles to Ireland.
-They surfed the swells I fought to ride, and surrounded us in white streaks and jumbles of fins and twists and turns.
+My last weary watch I sat gnawing on grumbly thoughts, battling negativity, when suddenly a dolphin leapt triumphantly from an approaching wave.
+It breached like a bullet towards the boat.
+Then another, and then several at once, as if all the dolphins we had met were joining to parade us the last 60 miles to Ireland.
+They elegantly surfed the swells I fought to maneuver, and surrounded us in white streaks and jumbles of fins and twists and turns.
 My hobbled mind was suddenly overwhelmed with joy, and I remembered the pure excitement I used to feel at these jubilant creatures.
 I was flooded with gratitude for my companions, who had come once again to remind me that in everything, I am looked after.
 And that as long as I can see beauty, I am OK.

 Iconic Irish landscapes slid past.
 We sailed through rain patches to make Crookhaven before dark.
 Tall cliffs topped with sweeping green pastures, and blocks of old stone houses and castles.
 Through binoculars I saw a golf course clinging to the sheer hilltop and wondered how many balls lay in the water below.